RyanJulyan/Flask-BDA/README.md

 ```

 ## Docker Environment
+> NOTE if you are using [Github](https://github.com/) and have docker installed (details on how to install lower down), you will get a new image built every time you `push` or do a `pull_request` on Github, which is set up in the file: `docker-image.yml` however if you want to do this manually, please follow the following steps:
 ### Windows
 * Open browser and install docker desktop
     * Go to: https://hub.docker.com/editions/community/docker-ce-desktop-windows/ to get the installer